SteeltoeOSS/Documentation/labs/spring-one/exercise2.md

 - `/actuators/health`: The current health status of the app as reported in IHealthContributor, customized for different platforms.
 - `/actuators/info`: Various app information collected from the IInfoContributor.
 - `/actuators/loggers`: View and configure the logging levels of your application at runtime.
 This endpoints supports POST requests to adjust logging levels.
-- `/actuator/mappings`: Details about utomatically discovered MVC and WebAPI project routes and route templates.
+- `/actuator/mappings`: Details about automatically discovered MVC and WebAPI project routes and route templates.
 - `/actuators/metrics`: App CLR and HTTP metrics collected using OpenTelemetry library.
 - `/actuators/prometheus`: A copy of the metrics endpoint, in a Prometheus friendly format.
 - `/actuators/refresh`: Trigger the app’s IConfigurationRoot to automatically refresh all configuration values.